 All these commodities and others are investment options.
 Yes, aside from buying that gallon of Tropicana, you can even invest in orange juice!

 Developing countries like China, Brazil, and India need to invest in commodities like steel, oil, and cotton for manufacturing and infrastructure.
 They also need to purchase large amounts of food-related commodities to support the appetite of their burgeoning middle classes.
-This aggregate demand is a key determinant of commodity prices.
+This aggregate demand is a crucial determinant of commodity prices.
 Similarly, higher demand for a company’s stock pushes up the stock’s price.

 Natural disasters can significantly impact commodity prices.
 Hurricanes, floods, and other catastrophic events can wipe out large portions of commodity supply.
 With lower supply and demand held constant, prices go up.
 Conversely, an unexpectedly large yield can lead to oversupply conditions and lower prices.